kengibson1111/tour-of-go/README.md

 ## Lessons

-* interfaces (nilvalues) - this is where it starts getting interesting.
-In the previous lesson, suppose t was nil when i was assigned.
-In Java, that would mean a null interface and a potential null pointer exception.
-In golang, the interface is not nil after assignment.
-It has a nil concrete value and type before assignment and is a nil interface.
-After assignment, the type is not nil and the interface is bound to a matching method with the right receiver.
-The concrete value could be nil, but in golang the method implementation can gracefully check for a nil concrete value.
-Slick.

 * interfaces (nil) - you can still get into trouble calling a method signature on an interface that has not been assigned yet.
 It causes a runtime error because a method with the correct receiver has not been bound yet.